Chris-Perkins/Lifting-Buddy/README.md

 Label title rework | 0/10 | Current title label colors are ugly, but unsure of fix Last session comparison graph | 0/10 | Will display graph in summary view most likely.
-Color Themes | 0/10 | Should be easy to implement using UserDefaults
+Color Themes | 0/10 | Should be easy to implement using UserDefaults Literal -> Localized Strings | 0/10 | Good for speedy implementation and clean code.

 ##### Explanations
 * <b>Workout Start Rework</b> - I just think it looks ugly.
 Not sure how to rework it.